qmk/qmk_firmware/docs/quantum_painter_qgf.md

 # QMK Graphics Format :id=qmk-graphics-format

 QMK uses a graphics format _("Quantum Graphics Format" - QGF)_ specifically for resource-constrained systems.
-Emphasis is on low memory decoding, due to catering for AVR and its minimal RAM sizes.

 This format is capable of encoding 1-, 2-, 4-, and 8-bit-per-pixel greyscale- and palette-based images.
 It also includes RLE for pixel data for some basic compression.